 Unintentional glitches can add character to your painted furniture.
 Like chipping, peeling and cracking for example.
-And although you may want to weep at first, consider that a lot of popular paint techniques started out this way!
+Yes, you may want to weep at first, but consider that a lot of popular paint techniques started out this way!

 1. PRIMING ~ NOT NECESSARY (but please read nr.
 2)